sfigg/commercialization-public/test/hlk/testref/trusted-execution-environment-efi-protocol.md

 When measuring a PE/COFF image, the EventType shall be as defined in \[TCG06b\] (for example, when measuring an EFI Boot Application, the EventType shall be EV\_EFI\_BOOT\_SERVICES\_APPLICATION) and the Event value shall be the value of the EFI\_IMAGE\_LOAD\_EVENT structure defined in \[TCG06b\].

-The HashLogExtendEvent service MUST hash the PE/COFF image in accordance with the procedure specified in “Calculating the PE Image Hash” section of \[MSFT08\].
+The HashLogExtendEvent service MUST hash the PE/COFF image in accordance with the procedure specified in "Calculating the PE Image Hash" section of \[MSFT08\].

 **Measuring UEFI Configuration into PCR\[7\]**

 For all EFI variable value events, the EventType shall be EV\_EFI\_VARIABLE\_DRIVER\_CONFIG defined above and the Event value shall be the value of the EFI\_VARIABLE\_DATA structure defined above in this specification (this structure shall be considered byte-aligned).
 The measurement digest shall be the SHA-1 hash of the event data which is the EFI\_VARIABLE\_DATA structure.
 (Note: This is a different digest than the one specified by \[TCG06b\].)
 The EFI\_VARIABLE\_DATA.UnicodeNameLength value is the number of CHAR16 characters (not the number of bytes).
 The EFI\_VARIABLE\_DATA.UnicodeName contents MUST NOT include a null terminator.
 If reading the EFI variable returns EFI\_NOT\_FOUND, the EFI\_VARIABLE\_DATA.VariableDataLength field MUST be set to zero and EFI\_VARIABLE\_DATA.VariableData field will have a size of zero.

 1. If the platform provides a firmware debugger mode which may be used prior to the UEFI environment or if the platform provides a debugger for the UEFI environment, then the platform SHALL extend an EV\_EFI\_ACTION event as specified in \[TCG06b\] into PCR\[7\] before allowing use of the debugger.
-The event string shall be “UEFI Debug Mode”.
+The event string shall be "UEFI Debug Mode".
 Further, the platform MUST create a TCG Event Log entry as follows:

     1. TCG\_PCR\_EVENT.PCRIndex = 7

     2. TCG\_PCR\_EVENT.EventType = EV\_EFI\_ACTION

-    3. TCG\_PCR\_EVENT.Digest = &lt;the SHA-1 digest of the string value “UEFI Debug Mode” without the terminating NULL character&gt;
+    3. TCG\_PCR\_EVENT.Digest = &lt;the SHA-1 digest of the string value "UEFI Debug Mode" without the terminating NULL character&gt;

-    4. TCG\_PCR\_EVENT.EventSize = strlen(“UEFI Debug Mode”)
+    4. TCG\_PCR\_EVENT.EventSize = strlen("UEFI Debug Mode")

-    5. TCG\_PCR\_EVENT.Event = “UEFI Debug Mode”
+    5. TCG\_PCR\_EVENT.Event = "UEFI Debug Mode"

     The platform MAY build similar event log entries for other supported Event Log formats.